 Section 1.
 Membership

-The general faculty membership shall be composed of faculty members holding full-time salaried appointments, with the rank of professor, associate professor, assistant professor, or title of insntructor, and whose primary function is that of instruction but who may also hold administrative appointments at the organizational level of department chair or lower.
-Each member of the general faculty shall have voting power and shall have representation through an organizational unit as defined in the Bylaws.
+The general faculty membership shall be composed of faculty members holding full-time salaried appointments, with the rank of professor, associate professor, assistant professor, or title of instructor, and whose primary function is that of instruction but who may also hold administrative appointments at the organizational level of department chair or lower.
+Each member of the general faculty associated with an organizational unit, as defined in article B-II of the Bylaws, shall have voting power and shall have representation through that organizational unit.